-"This allows continuing protection of the people of Australia while the extent of the situation in New Zealand continues to be clarified," Dr Kidd said, apologising for any disrupted plans.
+The suspension "allows continuing protection of the people of Australia while the extent of the situation in New Zealand continues to be clarified", Australia's Acting Chief Medical Officer told a televised conference.

-A New Zealand government spokeswoman said Prime Minister Jacinda Ardern "retained confidence in our systems and processes but acknowledged the decision was for the Australian government to make."
+"The Prime Minister retains confidence in our systems and processes but acknowledged the decision was for the Australian Government to make."